eclipse-threadx/rtos-docs/rtos-docs/netx-duo/netx-duo-http/Chapter3.md

 ### Description

-This service is similar to ***nx_http_server_content_length_get**;* attempts to retrieve the HTTP content length in the supplied packet.
+This service is similar to ***nx_http_server_content_length_get*** and attempts to retrieve the HTTP content length in the supplied packet.
 However, the return value indicates successful completion status, and the actual length value is returned in the input pointer *content_length*.
 If there is no HTTP content/Content Length = 0, this routine still returns a successful completion status and the content_length input pointer points to a valid length (zero).
 It should be called from the application's request notify callback specified during HTTP Server creation (***nx_http_server_create***).

 This service replaces ***nx_http_server_content_length_get***.